Freemasonry Around the World: Newfoundland

 An Oasis of Kindness

-Not long ago, I was privileged to see the Broadway musical “Come From Away”.
-Set in the week following the September 11 attacks, “Come From Away” tells the story of what happened when 38 planes carrying some 7000 passengers were forced to land in Gander, Newfoundland & Labrador, Canada – a town with a population of 9600.
-As I watched the show unfold I could only think that in the wake of something horrible, something amazingly human happened.
+Not long ago, I was privileged to see the Broadway musical “Come From Away.”
+Set in the week following the September 11 attacks, “Come From Away” tells the story of what happened when 38 planes carrying some 7,000 passengers were forced to land in Gander, Newfoundland & Labrador, Canada – a town with a population of 9600.
+As I watched the story unfold I could only think that in the wake of something horrible, something amazingly human happened.

 I am privileged, with permission, to share this firsthand account from my Brother RW Mac Moss, a member of Airways Lodge #26 under the Grand Lodge of Newfoundland & Labrador. ~MW Jim Mendoza

 Gander Freemasons Hall is the meeting hall and club rooms for the Masonic Fraternity in Gander and the surrounding area.
 The building was erected in 1956 and has seen several expansions and modernizations to keep it up to date.
 The top floor, or Blue Room, is the meeting space for:

 - Airways Lodge #26

 - Unity Lodge #32

 - Central Council, Royal & Select Masters

 The downstairs space is called The Square & Compass Club.
 It has a small private bar, a functional commercial kitchen, and table seating for approximately 120 dinner guests.
 All of the named organizations begin their meetings in September following a two month summer break.